-Those of you convinced that the popular cultures is so rigidly PC and reflexively liberal that there can be no more reliable guardian of American sensibilities when it comes to the subject of race and ethnicity—think again.
+Those of you convinced that the popular culture is so rigidly PC and reflexively liberal that there can be no more reliable guardian of American sensibilities when it comes to the subject of race and ethnicity—think again.

 Cracked magazine, the only periodical you need to read, assuming you can’t afford a subscription to the Journal of Asian Folktale Studies, has done the heavy reporting on racism on television.
 Among the most vicious perpetrators of stereotypes: